smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 The transport for Core should be a WebSocket server which listens to a port specified in the smartDeviceLink.ini file.
 While SDL Core is operating the server should be permanently available and listen for connections on the specified port.
 Another ini configuration should allow binding the socket to the localloop address or any address.
 This increases security in production environment and allows remote connection in development systems.

-On the library side a new transport based on a WebSocket client should be created using the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/Websockets_API).
+On the library side, a new WebSocket client transport should be created using the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/Websockets_API).
 This transport requires a hostname or ip address with a port to connect to Core's WebSocket server.

 ### JavaScript library